Annual Report

 Where the Money Goes: Primary expenses include salaries (31.6%), rent (28.6%), and materials/equipment (20.9%).

-Liabilities: We are looking to pay down unpaid salary debts of roughly RM150,000 to co-founders Chern and Jamie.
+Liabilities: We are looking to pay down total unpaid salary debts of roughly RM150,000 to co-founders Chern and Jamie.

 2025 Highlights

-Retail Growth: We established partnerships with 7 new stores, including selling over RM15,000 in stools at Unplug in Bangsar.
+Retail Growth: We established partnerships with 7 new stores, including selling over RM15,000 in just stools at Unplug in Bangsar.

 Member Community: Onboarded 258 new members and averaged 95 members per month throughout the year.